olivier-be/bot_discord/README.md

 I've make a small game use openai to bennift for this feature <br />
 This bot make automatic reponse to feur bot <br />

-# Why made this bot
+# Why code this bot

 This bot was make for fun and discover discord bot and opeanai api. <br />